geeraysury/Cocktail-Tool-Project/README.md

 How to Run the Project:
 1. Open your terminal and navigate to the directory where you want to store the project.
 Then run: git clone https://github.com/geeraysury/Cocktail-Tool-Project.git
 2. Navigate into the project folder: cd your-repo-name
-4. To install npm, use this code at the terminal in the project directory: npm i
+3. To install npm, use this code at the terminal in the project directory: npm i
-5. Set up your PostgreSQL Database.
+4. Set up your PostgreSQL Database.
 Make sure PostgreSQL is installed and running.
-Then open your SQL shell and run:
+Then open your SQL shell and run: createdb cocktail_api_project

+Open query and run:
 CREATE TABLE IF NOT EXISTS users (
     id SERIAL PRIMARY KEY,
     username VARCHAR(50) UNIQUE NOT NULL,